Article

 5. Use your body language to ‘hack’ feeling confident

-Just like that high-energy colleague everyone seems to trust implicitly, we’re more likely to not trust people who exude low confidence.
-But even if you’re a bag of nerves inside, you can project confidence in the workplace through non-verbal signals.
 The way you talk.
 The way you dress.
 Your posture.
-Maintain eye contact; breathe deeply (slow breaths from the diaphragm), and lower your tone (a low pitch will make you sound in more control).
-If you appear confident, you’ll feel confident.
+Maintain eye contact, breathe deeply (slow breaths from the diaphragm), and lower your tone (a lower pitch can make you sound in more control).
+If you appear confident, you’ll start to feel confident too.

-Or it might be that you have a toxic workplace and it’s time for a change.
+Or it might be time for a change.
 Start with Adecco.
 We connect candidates like you with great jobs.